Bokura ga Ita, Ao Haru Ride Recommendations

 •both anime has its perks and mishaps, but all the while the surrounding cast add humour and angst towards the main cast, while introducing new rivals to compete and create mayhem for the protagonists

-•both the main girl, is troubled throughout the anime, while curiosity drives her to be closer to her love, and to find
+•both the main girl, is troubled throughout the anime, while curiosity drives her to be closer to her love, and to find out and help

 - First thing...
 Both made me cry a lot